fkling/astexplorer/README.md

 Run `npm run watch` for incremental builds (while hacking the code), and `npm run build` for the final minimized version.

+Run `npm start` to start a simple static webserver.